How to get better?

 The body is criss-crossed by energy channels: the meridians.

-The meridians connect energy points.
+The meridians are dotted with energy points.

 By working on these specific points, the body’s energy can be regulated.